 Because of EVs and more efficient gas vehicles, Oregon is moving toward a by-the-mile road use tax.
 The current way Oregonians pay for our roads is a gas tax and a car registration tax, which haven’t kept up with the cost of road repair.

-The registration fee for my Bolt will be $220 for two years.
+The registration fee for my Bolt was about $220 for two years.
 On the other hand, I could pay my road taxes through Oregon’s volunteer by-the-mile system, which would cost $43 per year plus 1.8 cents per mile I drive.

 Driving gas cars for years, I didn’t even think about how the roads are paid for.
 With an Electric Vehicle, now I’m thinking about simultaneously paying to drive my car and to repair the roads I’m driving it over.
 Makes sense to me.